Vladi756/DSA-in-C/README.md

 # Algorithms-in-C
-Includes sorting as well as searching algorithms.
+Includes sorting as well as searching algorithms in the C programming language.
 Repository will be expanded in time.